sergiorgiraldo/AdventOfCode2025/backlog/tasks/task-7 - day-07.md

 ## Implementation Notes

 <!-- SECTION:NOTES:BEGIN -->
-I noticed i can only check when the beams hit the splitters, reminds day 16 from 2023
+I noticed i may only check when the beams hit the splitters, reminds day 16 from 2023
 <!-- SECTION:NOTES:END -->